LiamHz/ChaosTriangle/README.md

 # ChaosTriangle
-Using a random walk, program creates a graphic of sierpinski triangle
+Using a random walk, program creates a graphic of sierpinski triangle.

+Made with Java

 Video demo: https://youtu.be/xzjj_4fOTiA